-During embryonic life, a stein cell develops in fetal liver and other organs.
-This stein cell probably resides in bone marrow in postnatal life.
+During embryonic life, a stem cell develops in fetal liver and other organs.
+This stem cell probably resides in bone marrow in postnatal life.
 Under the differentiating influence of various environments, it can be induced to differentiate along several different lines.
-Within fetal liver in e series.
+Within fetal liver and later in bone marrow, the stem cell may differentiate into cells of the red cell series or of the granulocyte series.
 Alternatively, the stein cell may turn into a lymphoid stein cell that may differentiate to form at least two distinct lymphocyte populations.
 One population (called T lymphocytes) is dependent on the presence of a functioning thymus.
-The other (B lymphocyte, analogous to lymphocyte derived in kinds from the bursa of fabricius) is independent of the thymus.
+The other (B lymphocyte, analogous to lymphocyte derived from the bursa of fabricius) is independent of the thymus.